NeneWang/Concept-Logs/pages/A Subjective Research Approach.md

 		- Talent Keeping: Don't have Offshoring Outsourcing Practices keep talent and production in House
 		- NO DEI nonsense: DO they virtue signal?
 What are their Ads?
 What are their Products?
 			- They are clear
 			- Example of filters catches: RIOT diverse casting in purpose.
-Budlight
+Budlight, and Army Ads
 	- TODO Ethics: Do they sell user data without user knowing?
 Do they do straight Illegal things?
 Do they have anti-competitive practices such as stealing ideas? stealing profit?
 - Core Ideas:
 	- Culture & Talent matters for an organization.
+		- Its a culture of HR and Office politics or pure engineering?
+			- Tesla vs Google
 	- CEO Philophy matters.
 		- Is he an engineer or just a business guy?
-Does he only tak e care
+Does he only take care of the product?
-		- Does he hire managers and corporate messes or do they hire  technical talent instead?
-			- Catch: Google and their bullshit hr.
+		- Catch: John Ricatello